miketeachestech/miketeachestech.github.io/content/tech-support-inner-west-sydney.md

 title = "Tech Support"
 +++

 Mike provides comprehensive in-home tech services, tailored just for you.
-Whether you're grappling with a software issue, a nasty virus, setting up a new device, or in need of expert troubleshooting, Mike is here to help.
+Whether you're grappling with a software issue, a nasty virus, setting up a new device, or in need of expert troubleshooting: Mike is here to help.
 He also offers personalized advice to enhance your home technology setup.
 For your convenience, Mike visits directly to your home, ensuring a smooth and hassle-free experience.
 Make Mike your personal tech specialist today!

 ## Locations